 When the brain senses a dangerous drop in oxygen, you pass out.
 An intuitive way of conceptualizing it: blood flow isn’t fighting gravity when everything is on the same level.
 By passing out, your brain gets itself, the legs, and the heart all on the same plane so no more relying on leg muscles to overcome gravity.

 Basically, the guard of honor must stand on his left foot’s toes while he’s on his right foot’s heel, and gently reverse the situation.
-He just have to do it subtly, gradually and very gently so it doesn’t get noticed (though there’s usually enough room in parade boots to get away with it easily enough).
+He just has to do it subtly, gradually, and very gently so it doesn’t get noticed (though there’s usually enough room in parade boots to get away with it easily enough).

 His head will be moving at a pretty good clip when it hits the ground and he can actually be injured fairly badly.
-Falling face first often ends up with the horrible sound of teeth breaking.
+Falling face-first often ends up with the horrible sound of teeth breaking.

 This photo was taken during Trooping the Colour, an annual parade of the entire Household Division.
 Part of that parade is an inspection, which involves the Queen riding around the troops.
 The picture is taken in the second part of that, where she’s inspecting them from the back.